BoD/android-contentprovider-generator/README.md

 Android ContentProvider Generator
 =================================

-A small tool to generate an Android ContentProvider.
+A tool to generate an Android ContentProvider.
 It takes a set of entity (a.k.a "table") definitions as the input, and generates:
 - a `ContentProvider` class
 - a `SQLiteOpenHelper` class
 - one `BaseColumns` interface per entity
-- one `CursorWrapper` class per entity
+- one `Cursor` class per entity
 - one `ContentValues` class per entity
 - one `Selection` class per entity